qamro/qamro/README.md

 <div align="center">

-### ⚡ "Building the future one line of code at a tim
+### ⚡ "Building the future one line of code at a ti

 </div>